mafrauen/recipebox/README.md

 * Both
   * CoffeeScript [site][url_coffeescript]
 * [Redis][url_redis] database with the following data structures:
-  * Hash - to store a recipe and top level attributes (name, id, eventually rating, etc.)
+  * Hash - to store a recipe and top level attributes (name, id, rating, etc.)
   * Sorted Set - to store all recipe ids, along with a score for how relevant the recipe is
   * List - to store ingredients for a single recipe
   * Value - to hold the next id for a new recipe